-Don’t let the ‘sweet’ in sweet potatoes scare you.
+Don’t let the ‘sweet’ in a sweet potato scare you.

-They actually have a lower glycemic index then white potatoes.
+They actually have a lower glycemic index than white potatoes.
 That means they are less likely to produce insulin resistance and its accompanying health problems, including weight gain.
-Sweet potatoes are a smart carb, very rich in carotenoids, vitamins A, B6, C, potassium, iron and fiber.
+They are a smart carb, very rich in carotenoids, vitamins A, B6, C, potassium, iron and fiber.
 They provide a wealth of health benefits and are a great addition to your meals.

-Did you know that sweet potatoes were cultivated and consumed before the white (Irish) potato?
+Did you know that the sweet potato was cultivated and consumed before the white (Irish) potato?

 1. Maintains Healthy Blood Sugar Levels

-Yes, sweet potatoes are sweet, but they have a low glycemic index meaning the sugar is released slowly into the bloodstream.
-Most consumed starchy foods raise blood sugar rapidly; with sweet potato you will not get a blood sugar spike, but you will get a steady amount of energy.
+Yes, they are sweet, but they have a low glycemic index meaning the sugar is released slowly into the bloodstream.
+Most consumed starchy foods raise blood sugar rapidly; with sweet potato, you will not get a blood sugar spike, but you will get a steady amount of energy.
 Research at the College of Agriculture and Life Sciences found the Beauregard sweet potato to be a low-glycemic index food.